pashabiglar/transformers/mithun_scripts/README.md

 - login to hpc (short cut keyh, followed by key o)
 - cd to right folder+ copy folder path

-- ./run_on_hpc_ocelote_venv_array.sh change absolute path to folder path at 3 locations export PYTHONPATH="/home/u11/mithunpaul/xdisk/lexStandAlone_fever2fnc/code/src"
+- go to ./run_on_hpc_ocelote_venv_array.sh change absolute path to folder path at 3 locations export PYTHONPATH="/home/u11/mithunpaul/xdisk/lexStandAlone_fever2fnc/code/src"

 - go to ./run_all.sh, change the folderpath at 2 locations